akka/akka/akka-docs-dev/rst/scala/http/client-side/https-support.rst

 Akka HTTP supports TLS encryption on the client-side as well as on the :ref:`server-side <serverSideHTTPS>`.

+.. warning:

+   Akka HTTP 1.0 does not completely validate certificates when using HTTPS.
+Please do not treat HTTPS connections made with this version as secure.
+Requests are vulnerable to a Man-In-The-Middle attack via certificate substitution.

 The central vehicle for configuring encryption is the ``HttpsContext``, which is defined as such:

 .. includecode2:: /../../akka-http-core/src/main/scala/akka/http/scaladsl/Http.scala